H-zz-H69/Discord-RAT/README.md

 By using this software, you agree that you will only run it in safe, legal environments and will not misuse it in any way.
 The creator is not responsible for any damage caused by the misuse of this project.

-# In the near Future;
+# In the near Future; (Features in next update have an "X" on the end)

 - RAT Builder with GUI 🎁
 - Plugin options to add custom features 🍕🍕
 - `!browser` – Steals passwords, history, cookies, and more 🦕🦖
 - On first-time startup, it automatically steals data ⚡
 - Discord injection to capture password changes and token 🗝
-- Self-destruct option that completely deletes itself after executing a command 💥
+- Self-destruct option that completely deletes itself after executing a command 💥                                                            ❎
 - Get Discord account info using the `!token` command 🔑
+- Discord !token command doesnt work smh lol 💀
 - Add UAC bypass to get admin access without a prompt 🔒
 - Spreads via Discord token (spamming in random servers and DMs) 📲
 - Roblox credential stealer 🎮
 - Make DDoS/Botnet options functional 🌐
-- Retrieve hardware IDs 🖥️
+- Retrieve hardware IDs 🖥️                                                                                                                    ❎
 - Known bug: RAT may crash when sending fake error message boxes 🛠️
-- Minimize all windows to only show the desktop (Win + D) 🖱️
+- Minimize all windows to only show the desktop (Win + D) 🖱️                                                                                   ❎
-- Close `explorer.exe` (removes taskbar and desktop) 🚫
+- Close `explorer.exe` (removes taskbar and desktop) 🚫                                                                                       ❎
-- Steam account stealer 🎮
+- Steam account stealer 🎮                                                                                                                    ❎
 - Cryptocurrency stealer 💰
 - Launch a child process for each command (helps avoid antivirus detection by respawning if killed) 🔄
 - Cryptocurrency mining on victim’s PC 💻